 During the hot weather months of summer those who forget to carry water or run out can quickly become dehydrated and this, coupled with the blistering heat, can quickly lead to heatstroke and death.

 Buildings are required to have accessible and functioning drinking fountains that dispense clean healthy water.

-Arriving to a building and locating inadequate parking or not finding at all is one of the most frustrating feelings in the world.
-Buildings are required to have accessible parking for its occupants meaning that the parking should be in range of the building.
+Arriving at a building and locating inadequate parking or not finding it at all is one of the most frustrating feelings in the world.
+Buildings are required to have accessible parking for their occupants meaning that the parking should be in the range of the building.

 The storage space of a building may not seem like such an important part of the equation but it is.
 Buildings need an accessible and functional storage space within the building.

-Alarms and detectors such as those for smoke, carbon monoxide, fire and theft are essential in all buildings.
-The accessibility and knowhow of the operation of these devices is just as important as the presence of the devices.
+Alarms and detectors such as those for smoke, carbon monoxide, fire, and theft are essential in all buildings.
+The accessibility and know-how of the operation of these devices are just as important as the presence of the devices.

-When renovating a building and you know that your energy use will spike, it is best that you ensure that you are fully compliant with California’s energy code.
+When renovating a building and you know that your energy use will spike, you should ensure that you are fully compliant with California’s energy code.